 Joining his father Richard Moureau in 2006 and now running the 18 hectare vineyard single-handedly (with the help in the vineyards of two brothers who have worked for the property for 20 years), Franck has over the last ten or so years worked to align the quality of the wine with its prestigious terroir.

-With such illustrious neighbours, why has Château Béard La Chapelle remained in the shadows for so long?
+With such illustrious neighbours, why has Château Béard La Chapelle remained in the shadows?

 Owner and winemaker Franck lthough the property has been in my family for over 250 years, the grapes from our vineyards sold the St Emilion cooperative until the early 80s.
 It was then we started to make our own wine building a cellar to age the wine in oak barrels.